 While there are several pastors I admire, there is not a single pastor I am jealous of.

 Pastoring is a tough life, if done correctly.
-If the pastor isn’t living right, I don’t admire what’s ahead for him.
+And if the pastor isn’t living right, I don’t admire what’s ahead for him.
 Or her.

-Some clergy and pastors are committing child molestation, and some support the heresy of abortion.
+Some clergy and pastors are complicit in child molestation, and some support the heresy of abortion.